 - This guidance is for England & Wales

-On 1 October 2015 the Consumer Rights Act 2015 began to cover, for the first time, contracts between a trader and consumer in relation to digital content, as distinct from goods and services, whilst also clarifying that any goods containing faulty digital content are protected by the remedies provided for faulty goods.
+Chapter 3 of the Consumer Rights Act 2015 covers contracts between a trader and consumer in relation to digital content, as distinct from goods and services, whilst also clarifying that any goods containing faulty digital content are protected by the remedies provided for faulty goods.
 Previously traders and consumers had to try to apply the statutory rights for goods and services to emerging digital content products.
 This created uncertainty regarding which rights applied.